Shreya-westerndeal/gsheetconnector-forminator/readme.txt

 ** Streamlined Workflow Automation
 Use Google Sheets to connect with other tools like Zapier, Google Data Studio, or CRM software for advanced automation.

 ** Ease of Collaboration
 Google Sheets allows multiple users to access, edit, and analyze data simultaneously.

 ** Customizable Integration
 Map specific form fields to Google Sheets columns for tailored data organization.

-**  Who Can Use Forminator GSheetConnector?
+**  Who Can Use Forminator Google Sheet Connector?

   👨🏼‍💻 Website Owners and Administrators
   💼 Businesses and Enterprises